-A few weeks ago I made a review of Matt Fitzgerald’s popular book Racing Weight – How to Get Lean for Peak Performance.
-I thought it was a great read with many practical examples and illustrations of how athletes can manage their diet to perform better and achieve ideal racing weight.
+A few weeks ago, I reviewed Matt Fitzgerald’s famous book Racing Weight – How to Get Lean for Peak Performance.
+I thought it was a great read with many practical examples of how to lose weight and illustrations of how athletes can manage their diet to perform better and achieve ideal racing weight.

 Interview with Matt Fitzgerald

 Keeping your diet quality high will help you stay within the limit you’ve set.
-In my book, I present a diet quality scoring system that makes it easy to stay on track in this regard.
+In my book, I present a diet quality scoring system that makes it easy to stay on track.
 There’s also a DQS (for Diet Quality Score) app now available for iPhone and Droid.

-Matt: In the book I talk about something I call the 8 percent rule.
-According to this rule, you are allowed to go up to 8 percent above your optimal racing weight during the off season.
-So if your racing weight is 68 kg, you may go up to 73 kg during the off season.
-This doesn’t mean you HAVE to gain that much weight, and some of it should be muscle, as I recommend maintaining a heavier emphasis on strength training during the off season.
+Matt: In the book, I talk about something I call the 8 percent rule.
+According to this rule, you are allowed to go up to 8 percent above your optimal racing weight during the off-season.
+So if your racing weight is 68 kg, you may go up to 73 kg during the off-season.
+This doesn’t mean you HAVE to gain that much weight, and some of it should be muscle, as I recommend maintaining a heavier emphasis on strength training during the off-season.

 Several factors influence the BF% that is realistically attainable for an individual cyclist.
 These include age, gender, history of being overweight, and genetics.
 Because so many factors are involved, it’s impossible to rigorously predict a rider’s optimal racing weight.
 It is possible to make reasonable estimates, though, and I’ve created a tool that does this.

 Jesper: What is your argument for using these values?

 Matt: The tool works very well.
 Athletes who actually attain their optimal racing weight (something that few do) typically find that it is very close to the number that the calculator predicted.
-I should add that the only way to determine what your optimal racing weight really is is to attain it, because racing weight is functionally defined.
+I should add that the only way to determine what your optimal racing weight really is is to attain it because racing weight is functionally defined.
 Specifically, an athlete’s optimal racing weight is his weight/body fat percentage at the time of peak racing form.

 Jesper: In your book, you state that ‘the dietary habits and training methods of the world’s best performing athletes define what works’.
-I like the idea of using the leaders as role models.
+I like the idea of using leaders as role models.
 It’s pretty hard to argue against the nutritional strategy from an Olympic champion…

 Matt: Yes.
 The six rules of the Racing Weight program (1.
 Improve your diet quality, 2.
 Manage your appetite, 3.
 Balance your energy sources, 4.
 Monitor yourself, 5.
 Time your nutrition, and 6.
 Train for racing weight) are not only practiced almost universally by elite endurance athletes but also supported by experimental science.
 They are proven to work just as well for athletes who do not use performance-enhancing drugs as for those who do.

 However, if you were supposed to re-write your book today, are there any recommendations you would adjust now or expect to adjust in the future?

 Matt: Actually, I got a chance to revise the original Racing Weight for a second edition that was published in 2013.
 I still consider this edition fully up-to-date and therefore would not make any significant changes.

 It is done only occasionally, once a week or so, and its main purpose is to increase the fat-burning capacity of the muscles during exercise, but it may also have a very small favorable effect on body composition.

 Jesper: Ok, final question.
 From my personal experience, practical tips and tricks are more valuable than ‘eat no more than 30% fat’ or similar.
-Instead, it’s more effective for me to eliminate all the kind of low quality food items I’d better not eat.
-Simply, make all cakes etc. out of reach.
+Instead, it’s more effective for me to eliminate all the kinds of low-quality food items I’d better not eat.
+For example, simply make all cakes, etc., out of reach.

 Matt: One helpful tip is a complement to the example you just gave.
 In addition to keeping unhealthy foods out of reach, try to keep healthy foods always within reach.
 Have healthy snacks such as fruit and nuts available everywhere: in the car, at your office desk, in your airplane carry-on bag, etc.

-If you want to learn more about effective nutritional strategies there is a recent review of ‘Racing Weight’ on Training4cyclists and you can find a couple of other books from Matt Fitzgerald over at Amazon and his personal website here: www.mattfitzgerald.org.
+If you want to learn more about how you can improve your diet quality to achieve ideal racing weight, there is a recent review of ‘Racing Weight’ on Training4cyclists, and you can find a couple of other books from Matt Fitzgerald over at Amazon and his website here: www.mattfitzgerald.org.